xzel23/utility/README.md

 ## 24.6.2

+- fix native window decorations not being updated when darkmode is toggled
+- fix an NPE during construction of the JavaFX TextEditorPane
 - added some constants to MathUtil
 - code cleanup; fixed some sonar and Qodana warnings
 - improve test coverage